SAP-samples/teched2022-IN280/exercises/ex1/ex13/readme.md

     <br>![](/exercises/ex1/images/ActivateDataCollection.png)

+      It takes some minutes until the *Data Quality* icon in the footer of the *Cloud Integration* service card is updated.

 ## Summary

 After completing these steps you will have activated the data collection of *Integration & Exception Monitoring* for a managed Cloud Integration tenant.